bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 This game is highly flexible in how you can accomplish the main and optional objectives throughout.
 Some of the challenges in this RetroAchievements set may seem "impossible" given particular job assignment choices you make.
 However, there are actually very few restrictions with your job choices (I'll point out what you should specifically keep in mind later) as pretty much everything can be accomplished by any one character if you are willing to put in work on fallback methods or experimenting with abilities you may not have used in a casual playthrough of the game.

 As with other RPGs, missables abound as you progress through the story.
 While not as egregious as some other games, there are situations that occur that can prevent accomplishing achievements after certain points.
 This guide is designed to help you avoid these missable situations, especially the boss level caps, so that you can master the set in one playthrough.

+## About New Game +

+***TODO***: Make mention that this guide does not cover using New Game + to clean up missed achievements.
+The guide should help people get through the game in a single playthrough without needing to resort to NG+.
+If people can give me details of instances where they successfully used NG+ to do some cleanup of achievements, I'll make note of it in the respective achievement.

 ## Sources and Shoutouts